run2bizdocs/documentation/en-us/docs/run2biz-platform/additional-features/reports/create/smart-reports/configuration/build-maintain-smart-report.md

       + **JPS**: create a report with dynamic content.
 When opting for this type, you must inform the parameters and the "JSP" script;

-      + **Neuro**: create a report of type "Neuro", simply link a previously registered "Neuro" form.
+      + **Builder**: create a report of type "Builder", simply link a previously registered "Builder" form.

     !!!
 Abstract "NOTE"